FAU-LAP/NOMAD-CAMELS/README.md

 - Callable functions of instruments, that are not channels

 Minor features:
+- Reference drive and stop of stage control are now callable functions

 Quality of life:
 - startup speed increased, but first run of protocol now slowed down